NachoMemes/NachoMemes/README.md

 }
 ```

-Now you're off to meme like a lord.
+Run `python bot.py` and you're off to meme like a lord.

 ## Dependencies